A prime decomposition theorem for string links in a thickened surface: Proof of Theorem

 \subsubsection{Definition of the mediator function}

 Let the mediator function $\mu: \eTwoGamma \to \mathbb{N} \cup \{ 0 \}$ is given by

-where the minimum is taking over all special pairs $S_1,S_2$ forming special pairs of cutting surfaces (see Definition~\ref{def:SpecialPair}) of cutting surfaces so that the edge $e_j \in \eGamma$ is determined by the surface $S_j,j=1,2$, and $|\inter S_1 \cap \inter S_2|$ denotes the number of connected components of $\inter S_1 \cap \inter S_2$; recall that, by Definition~\ref{def:SpecialPair}, the intersection consists of circles only.
+where the minimum is taken over all special pairs $S_1,S_2$ of cutting surfaces (see Definition~\ref{def:SpecialPair}) so that the edge $e_j \in \eGamma$ is determined by the surface $S_j,j=1,2$, and $|\inter S_1 \cap \inter S_2|$ denotes the number of connected components of $\inter S_1 \cap \inter S_2$; recall that, by Definition~\ref{def:SpecialPair}, the intersection consists of circles only.

 As we mentioned above, the edges of the graph $\Gamma$ are determined by cutting surfaces.
 Hence elements of $\eTwoGamma$ are determined by pairs of cutting surfaces, and Lemma~\ref{lemma:SpecialPair} guarantees that we do not lose anything using only special pairs of cutting surfaces.
-More precisely.
-If cutting surfaces $S_1,S_2$ determine a pair $(e_1,e_2) \in \eTwoGamma$ then there is a special pair $S'_1,S'_2$ of cutting surfaces so that $S'_j \simeq S_j,j=1,2,$, thus the pair $(S'_1,S'_2)$ determines the same pair $(e_1,e_2)$.
+More precisely, if cutting surfaces $S_1,S_2$ determine a pair $(e_1,e_2) \in \eTwoGamma$ then there is a special pair $S'_1,S'_2$ of cutting surfaces so that $S'_j \simeq S_j,j=1,2,$ thus the pair $(S'_1,S'_2)$ determines the same pair $(e_1,e_2)$.